EternityForest/iot_devices/README.md

 # iot_devices

-Very early draft of an ultra-simple, platform independent abstraction of the idea of a "device".
+Very early draft of a platform independent abstraction of the idea of a "device".

 The intent is that you can make plugins for automation frameworks that can also be trivially used as a standalone library.